 A full day exploring the magnificent Red Rose city of Petra.
 Entering thorugh the Siq, we'll see the magnificent Treasury carved in pink stone, the Roman Theatre, Corinthian and Palace Tombs.
 This afternoon we'll walk via the dramatic slot canyon of Wadi Muthlim (the dark wadi) or, if the canyon is full of water, via the High Place of Sacrifice and Wadi Farasah with excellent views from the summit.

 Today’s walk is at the very top of grade.
 Our walk takes us from Petra to Jebel Haroun (Aaron’s Mountain) and the round trip is approx. 23kms, will take approximately seven hours with an ascent of about 750m.
-At the top of Jebel Haroun, at 1350m the highest peak on the mountain surrounding the bowl of Petra, there is the very modest shrine commemorating the death of Aaron, Moses’ brother.
+Jebel Haroun (1350m) is thought to be the biblical Mt Hor – the burial site of Moses’ brother Aaron; a white shrine built in the 14th century marks the site.
 We can enjoy the panoramic views before heading back to our hotel.

 We leave Petra today and make our way northwards along the Desert Highway.
-We’ll make a stop at the crusader castle of Kerak en route to Madeba.
-Here we see the famous mosaics of the Holyland.
-We stay in Madeba for 2 nights’ accommodation.
+We’ll make a stop at the crusader castle of Kerak en route to Madaba.
+The city is famous for the 6th century mosaics of the Holyland.
+These are to be found in the Church of St George in the middle of town.
+We stay in Madaba for 2 nights’ accommodation.

-This morning we take our vehicle and drive to the Herodium fortress of Machereus, where we can take a short walk and admire the views.
-Continue on to the Dead Sea, where we stop for a swim (or float!) , and then finish our day viewing the Holy Land from Mount Nebo.
+This morning we take our vehicle and drive to the Herodium fortress of Machereus, where we can take a short walk and admire the views of the Dead Sea and across to Israel.
+Continue on to the Dead Sea, where we stop for a swim or float!
+Finally we finish our day viewing the Holy Land from Mount Nebo.
+Mount Nebo is known as Pisgah in the Bible.
+It is where the Bible says Moses lived out his final days and viewed the Promised Land which he would never enter (Deuteronomy 34:1-8).
+The mountain offers a fantastic view westward over Dead Sea, the West Bank, the Jordan Valley, and, on a clear day, Bethlehem and Jerusalem.
 We return to Madeba and enjoy a farewell dinner in local restaurant.
 Note: Our visit to the Dead Sea Resort gives us approx 1.5 hours to enjoy our time there.
 There are lockers and towels for hire locally.

-Transfer to Amman Airport for check-in and our return flight to London Heathrow.
+Transfer to Amman Airport for check-in and our return flight to London.

 Walks & Excursions